By A.J. Grossman III, J.D., LL.M., Esq.

 If you and your spouse can agree to be open, honest, and transparent, and communicate during your divorce in a civil, respectful way, and you want to minimize the harm to your children from a hotly contested, emotional, litigated divorce, then collaborative divorce is likely your best option.

 A.J.
-Grossman III, J.D., LL.M., Esq. is an experienced, Florida Collaborative divorce attorney, Florida Supreme Court Certified Family Mediator, and Dispute Resolution Specialist with the law firm of Compass Law in Orlando, Florida.
-He is the only practicing Florida Family Law Attorney with a Master of Laws Degree in Dispute Resolution from The Straus Institute at the Pepperdine University School of Law, the #1 Dispute Resolution program in the United States.
-He serves on the Board of Directors for the Florida Academy of Collaborative Professionals and is a past Board Member for the Collaborative Family Law Group of Central Florida.
+Grossman III, J.D., LL.M., Esq. is an Orlando, Florida Collaborative divorce attorney and Florida Supreme Court Certified Family Mediator.
+He is the founder, CEO, and President of Leap Frog Divorce.
+In addition to a law degree, he holds a Master of Laws (LL.M.) degree in Dispute Resolution from the world-renowned Straus Institute at the Pepperdine University School of Law.
+He serves on the Board of Directors for the Florida Academy of Collaborative Professionals and the Orange County Bar Association Family Law Committee and is a Barrister Member of the Central Florida Family Law Inn of Court.
+AJ is a past Board Member for the Collaborative Family Law Group of Central Florida.